benthillerkus/db_migrations_with_multiverse_time_travel/README.md

 ## How does it do that?

 The developer (you) defines migrations that update the database inside of their app code.
-Whenever a new change is made, a new migration is being defined.
+Whenever you want a change in the db, you define a new migration.

 When a user starts the app, all migrations are being run in sequence.
 If the user already had an older version of the app installed, only the migrations that have been defined in the app code since that older version of the app released are being run.